EshaanAgg/web/src/content/blog/go.md

 }
 ```

 **Structures** kind of replace the class idea in Go.
-It is a data type with strongly typed properties which have a default constructor.
+It is a data type with strongly typed properties that have a default constructor.
 You can add methods to the same.

-- We can't have our own "custom custructor" for structs, but we typically use a factory for the same.
+- We can’t have our own “custom constructor” for structs, but we typically use a factory for the same.
-- To model inheritance, we use "embedding" of one structure into the other.
+- To model inheritance, we use the “embedding” of one structure into the other.
-- The properties of the 'embedded' struct are not accessible in the constructor of the 'embedding' struct.
-We can use a factory to initalise them properly.
+- The properties of the ‘embedded’ struct are not accessible in the constructor of the ‘embedding’ struct.
+We can use a factory to initialize them properly.
-- This is not exactly OOP, but some similarity is indeed present.
+- This is not precisely OOP, but some similarity is indeed present.
-- If we embed struct `A` into struct `B`, and then have a common property `X`, then by default we would be accessing `B`'s `X`.
-To access the other, we need to explicity say `B.A.X`.
+- If we embed a struct `A` into a struct `B` and they share a common property `X`, then by default we would be accessing `B`’s `X`.
+To access the other, we need to say explicitly `B.A.X`.
 (This is one of the things I loved about Go.
 Everything is so clear and there is no ambiguity.
-You have to be explicit about what you want, so that you don't get any runtime wierdness!)
+You have to be explicit about what you want so that you don’t get any runtime weirdness!)

 **Interfaces** are a definition of methods.
 They emulate polymorphism from OOP.
 They have implicit implementation and can be embedded in other interfaces as well.

-- You don't need to declare manually that a struct is "implementing" an interface.
+- You don’t need to declare manually that a struct is “implementing” an interface.
 Define the required methods on the struct, define the interface, and you are good to go!

 ```go
 package main